robinhood/faust/docs/userguide/application.rst

     Serializer used for values by default when no serializer is specified, or a model is not being used.

-    This can be the name of a serializer/codec, or an actual :class:`faust.serializers.codecs.Codec` instance.
+    This can be string, the name of a serializer/codec, or an actual :class:`faust.serializers.codecs.Codec` instance.

     .. seealso::